Rail transport in New Zealand

-In the early 1980s, NZR was corporatised as the New Zealand Railways Corporation and restructured, especially following the deregulation of land transport in 1983.
+In 1982, NZR was corporatised as the New Zealand Railways Corporation and restructured, especially following the deregulation of land transport in 1983.
 The Corporation became a state-owned enterprise (SOE) in 1987, required to run at a profit.
 In 1991, the rail, inter-island ferry and infrastructure businesses of the Railways Corporation were split off into a new SOE, New Zealand Rail Limited, which was in turn privatised in 1993, and renamed Tranz Rail in 1995.
 The parcels and bus service business units were also privatised, and the Railways Corporation continued to dispose of surplus land.
-The central government renationalised first the Auckland metro railway network in 2001, then the rest of the network in 2004, and finally the rail and ferry operations in 2008, creating another SOE, KiwiRail.
+The central government renationalised first the Auckland metro railway network in 2001, then the rest of the network in 2004, and finally the rail and ferry operations in 2008, creating a new SOE, KiwiRail.

-Today, services are primarily provided by KiwiRail and focused on bulk freight, with a small number of tourist orientated passenger services, such as the TranzAlpine, Coastal Pacific and Northern Explorer.
-Dunedin Railways also operate tourist trains out of Dunedin, and a number of heritage operators run charter specials from time to time.
-Urban passenger rail services exist only in Auckland and Wellington.
-Rail in New Zealand has received significant and ongoing government investment since re-nationalisation in 2008, with the two urban rail systems being upgraded.
+Since 2008, services are primarily provided by KiwiRail and focused on bulk freight, with a small number of tourist orientated passenger services, such as the TranzAlpine, Coastal Pacific and Northern Explorer operated under the "Great Journeys" brand by KiwiRail.
+Urban passenger rail services exist only in Auckland and Greater Wellington and are operated under contract to Auckland Transport and Greater Wellington Regional Council by Auckland One Rail and Transdev Wellington respectively.
+Mainland Rail is planning a limited events only passenger service in Christchurch, while Dunedin Railways operates tourist trains out of Dunedin.
+A number of heritage operators run charter specials from time to time.

+Rail in New Zealand has received significant and ongoing government investment since renationalisation in 2008, with the two urban rail systems being upgraded.
 In 2021, the government launched the New Zealand Rail Plan, with funding for rail projects to come from National Land Transport Fund (NLTF), with KiwiRail remaining an SOE but paying Track User Charges (TUCs) to use the network.